-Refer to the updated SSP as well as the Schedule of Additional Procedures for Reactive/Positive HIV Tests in this protocol Appendix.
+Refer to the HIV Testing Algorithm in Section 3.1 of the protocol, the updated SSP as well as the Schedule of Additional Procedures for Reactive/Positive HIV Tests in Section 3.2 of this protocol Appendix.

 Sites will continue to contact the 084HIV@hptn.org email alias any time a participant has a reactive HIV test result for guidance regarding clinical management or other questions.